autoplot/documentation/javadoc/org/das2/qds/filters/ApplyIndexEditorPanel.md

+# org.das2.qds.filters.ApplyIndexEditorPanel

-# org.das2.qds.filters.ApplyIndexEditorPanelApplyIndex allows a subset of the data to be extracted.
+ApplyIndex allows a subset of the data to be extracted.

-ApplyIndexEditorPanel( )
+# ApplyIndexEditorPanel( )
 Creates new form ApplyIndexEditorPanel

 ***